-If we look at American foreign policy under Bill Clinton, George W. Bush, and Barack Obama, what strikes the non-partisan observer is a sense of continuity – and an escalating aggressiveness.
+If we look at American foreign policy under William Jefferson Clinton, George Walker Bush, Barack Hussein Obama II, Donald John Trump and Joseph Robinette Biden Jr., what strikes the non-partisan observer is a sense of continuity – and an escalating aggressiveness.

 In Iraq, and now in Afghanistan, the US announced a “drawdown” – indeed, as far as the former is concerned, we were supposed to be withdrawing entirely.
 At least that’s what the US-Iraq Status of Forces Agreement, signed by President Bush, stipulated.
 However, the Americans are trying to get around that by claiming there are still 1,000 al-Qaeda fighters in Iraq.
 The country “continues to be a fragile situation,” he averred, “and I believe that we should take whatever steps are necessary to make sure that we protect whatever progress we have made there.”
 Asked about the Iraqi government’s willingness to let the Americans stay, he testified:

 “It’s clear to me that Iraq is considering the possibility of making a request for some kind of [troop] presence to remain there,” he said, adding that he had “every confidence that a request like that will be forthcoming.”